misterdjules/node-fast/README.md

 **Server sends data from an RPC call.**  RPC calls may emit an arbitrary number of values back to the client.
-To emit these values, the server sends `DATA` messages with `data.d` set to the value to be emitted.
-Only non-null object values may be sent this way.
+To emit these values, the server sends `DATA` messages with `data.d` set to an array of values to be emitted.
 All `DATA` messages for the same RPC request have the same message identifier that the client included in its original `DATA` message that initiated the RPC call.

 **Server completes an RPC call successfully.** When an RPC call completes successfully, the server sends an `END` event having the same message identifier